 NEW BOARD MEMBER ORIENTATION FAIL

-First, let me tell you the true story of “Sylvia” and her recent experience when she joined a board.
+First, let me tell you the true story of “Sofia” and her recent experience when she joined a board.

 During the recruitment process, she received some basic materials about the “job,” most specifically a document outlining roles and responsibilities.
 Score one for this organization.

 Time for her first board meeting.

 Even though there was a class of new board members joining at the same time, there had been no separate gathering to provide any information to enable them to hit the ground running.